 The Company's has no external borrowings.

-The Company anticipates its cash expenditure requirements will remain stable as the Company continues exploration and evaluation activities, but needs to raise immediate additional capital.
+Over the next 4 quarters (12 months), the Company anticipates its cash expenditure requirements will remain stable as the Company continues exploration and evaluation activities.
+Upon project financing being raised, expenditure will significantly increase.

 Related Party Transactions